MiraZzle/machina-mausoleum/Documentation/TechnicalDocumentation.md

 # Technical Documentation

-Welcome to the Machina Mausoleum Technical Documentation.
-This resource is your guide to the game's architecture, code structure, and development tools.
+This resource serves as a guide to the game's architecture, code structure, and development tools.

 ## Code Overview